Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Results and discussions

 The inclusive $\dg$ contains both the background and the possible CME.
-With the background shape given by $\dg_A-\dg_B$, the possible CME signal can be extracted from a two component fit: $\dg=b(\dg_A-\dg_B)+{\rm \dg_{\rm signal}}$, assuming $\dg_{\rm signal}$ is independent of $\minv$.
-However, since the same data are used in $\dg$ and $\dg_A-\dg_B$, their statistical errors are not independent.
-To properly handle statistical errors, an alternative function is used to fit the two independent measurements of $\dg_A$ versus $\dg_B$, namely:
+We further assume that the possible CME signal is independent of $\minv$.
+Then, with the background shape given by $\dg_{\rm A}-\dg_{\rm B}$, the possible CME signal can be extracted from a two parameter fit: $\dg=b(\dg_{\rm A}-\dg_{\rm B})+{\rm \dg_{\rm sig}}$.
+However, since the same data are used in $\dg$ and $\dg_{\rm A}-\dg_{\rm B}$, their statistical errors are not independent.
+To properly handle statistical errors, an alternative function is used to fit the two independent measurements of $\dg_{\rm A}$ versus $\dg_{\rm B}$, namely: